 Ref Question Guidance F102 Does the firm describe itself as 'Chartered Accountants'?
 You should not assume your firm meets the eligibility criteria to describe itself as 'Chartered Accountants'.
 Please check your firm is eligible, in particular if it is part of a group entity.
 A firm is entitled to call itself a firm of chartered accountants if it meets the detailed requirements of the Regulations governing the use of the description of 'Chartered Accountants' and ICAEW general affiliates. and if any non-member principals are ICAEW affiliates.
 Our practice helpsheet, Practice names and letterheads also gives additional guidance.
 F103 Is your firm an ICAEW member firm?
-The definition of a member firm, as set out in the Principal Bye-laws, is: a member engaged in public practice as a sole practitioner; or a partnership engaged in public practice of which more than 50% of the rights to vote on all, or substantially all, matters of substance at meetings of the partnership are held by members; or a limited liability partnership engaged in public practice of which more than 50% of the rights to vote on all, or substantially all, matters of substance at meetings of the partnership are held by members; or a limited liability partnership engaged in public practice of which more than 50% of the rights to vote on all, or substantially all, matters of substance at meetings of the partnership are held by members; or any body corporate (other than a limited liability partnership) engaged in public practice of which: 50% or more of the directors are members; and more than 50% of the nominal value of the voting shares is held by members; and more than 50% of the aggregate in nominal value of the voting and non-voting shares is held by members.
+The definition of a member firm, as set out in the Principal Bye-laws, is: a member engaged in public practice as a sole practitioner; or a partnership engaged in public practice of which more than 50% of the rights to vote on all, or substantially all, matters of substance at meetings of the partnership are held by members; or a limited liability partnership engaged in public practice of which more than 50% of the rights to vote on all, or substantially all, matters of substance at meetings of the partnership are held by members; or any body corporate (other than a limited liability partnership) engaged in public practice of which: 50% or more of the directors are members; and more than 50% of the nominal value of the voting shares is held by members; and more than 50% of the aggregate in nominal value of the voting and non-voting shares is held by members.
+You can find our guide on whether your entity is an ICAEW member firm and whether ICAEW is your money laundering supervisor here.